AngelOD/pdf-presenter/README.md

-# pdf-viewer
+# pdf-presenter
-An attempt at making a PDF viewer.
+An attempt at making a PDF presenter in Python.